roytang/blog/content/post/2003/07/27-jul-2003-i-have-made-a-terrible-mistake.md

     [Softhome][1] again.
 Now I have to wait

     'til August before I can check that address again.
-  * Apparently, this website is now named "roywantsmeat&#8221;, after my
+  * Apparently, this website is now named "roywantsmeat", after my

     battle.net account.
 If I ever get a domain name, that's what I would